sfc-gh-dwilczak/tutorials/docs/snowflake/sso/azure_ad.md

 Video is still in developemnt.

 ## Azure
+Lets start in azure by setting up the SSO and the adding the users to the approved list.

+### Setup
 Lets start in azure by logging into our [azure](https://portal.azure.com/) and navigate to Microsoft Entra ID.
 ![Microsoft entra ID](images/08.png)